CynthiaMehul/SchedIt-Timetable-Scheduler/README.md

-## SchedIt – A Genetic Algorithm–Based Automatic Timetable Scheduler
+## SchedIt – A Genetic Algorithm Based Automatic Timetable Scheduler

 SchedIt is an intelligent timetable generation system that uses genetic algorithms to automatically create optimized, conflict-free schedules within seconds.
 It eliminates manual planning, reduces human errors, and ensures efficient time allocation for classes and events.